 Whether it's user activity, performance metrics, Windows events logs, network traffic or any other log data, syslog-ng can collect and centralize log data.
 You can remove data silos and gain full-stack visibility of your IT environment.
 Depending on its configuration, one syslog-ng server can collect more than half a million log message per second from thousands of log sources.

-syslog-ng Premium Edition can send and receive log messages in a reliable way over the TCP transport layer using the Reliable Log Transfer Protocol™ (RLTP™).
+syslog-ng Premium Edition can send and receive log messages in a reliable way over the TCP transport layer using the Advanced Log Transfer Protocol™ (ALTP™).

 Log messages may contain sensitive information that should not be accessed by third parties.
 Therefore, syslog-ng Premium Edition uses the Transport Layer Security (TLS) protocol to encrypt the communication.